tienngthth/car-share-system/README.md

 ### Agent Pi

 1. Go to the ap directory.
-2. Run ./source/mainMenu.py or python3 ./source/mainMenu.py in your console to start the console based application.
+2. Run python3 ./source/mainMenu.py in your console to start the console based application.

 #### Authentication flow